dustinpfister/blog_posts/_posts/linux-awk.md

 ```

 ## 2 - Match static pattern

+Typically what I would want to do with awk is to filter out all lines except lines that contain some kind of pattern.
+In this example I am looking for a fixed static text pattren.

 ```
 $ echo -en "text output \nsample text \n" | awk '/output/ {print}'